A Systematic Analysis of Stellar Populations in the Host Galaxies of Changing-look AGNs

 During the fitting, the weights ($\rm \omega_{\lambda}$) of strongest stellar absorption features ($\rm Ca \,II \,H\&K$ and G band) are increased by multiplying 2, and the emission lines are masked and excluded from the fitting.
 In order to evaluate the uncertainties in fitting, we perform a series of Monte Carlo simulations.
 In each fitting, we generate an artificial spectrum by adding Gaussian random errors with the matching signal-to-noise ratio (S/N).
 We then fit these artificial spectra with the fitting procedure described above.
-We evaluate the fitting quality by the minimum $\rm \chi^{2}/N_{\lambda}$ value, and average it over 100 times by fitting with different seeds (random numbers that need to be appointed during the STARLIGHT fitting) and artificial spectra.
+We evaluate the fitting quality by the minimum $\rm \chi^{2}/N_{\lambda}$ value, and average it over 100 times by fitting with different seeds (the random numbers that need to be appointed during the STARLIGHT fitting) and artificial spectra.
 Figure ~\ref{fig:AZ} shows an example for the fitting results with different power-law indices and metallicities.
 The $\rm \chi^{2}/N_{\lambda}$ value reaches its minimum at $\rm Z=0.02$ and $\rm \alpha=-1.3$, and we take them as the best-fit metallicity and power-law index.